renuacpro/AdGuardHome/AGHTechDoc.md

 	DEC_CODE hex HEX_DATA

-where DEC_CODE is a decimal DHCPv4 code in range [1..255]
+where DEC_CODE is a decimal DHCPv4 option code in range [1..255]

 Option with IP data (only 1 IP is supported):